SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    local functions or closures that don't capture any local variables, can be used as a function with C function calling conventions.

-``noescape``
+``escaping``
-    Apply this attribute to a parameter's type in a method or function declaration to indicate that the parameter's value will not be stored for later execution.
+    Apply this attribute to a parameter's type in a method or function declaration to indicate that the parameter's value can be stored for later execution.
-    This means that the value is guaranteed not to outlive the lifetime of the call.
+    This means that the value is allowed to outlive the lifetime of the call.
-    Function type parameters with the ``noescape`` declaration attribute do not require explicit use of ``self.`` for properties or methods.
+    Function type parameters with the ``escaping`` declaration attribute require explicit use of ``self.`` for properties or methods.
-    For an example of how to use the ``noescape`` attribute, see :ref:`Closures_Noescape`.
+    For an example of how to use the ``escaping`` attribute, see :ref:`Closures_Noescape`.

 ``noreturn``